dzhu/rstfmt/README.rst

 on style discussions (or individuals on manually doing formatting, for that matter).

-Currently, rstfmt is in an *extremely* early stage of development.
+Currently, rstfmt is in a very early stage of development.
 Not all reST constructs are covered and the interface or formatting may change at any time without warning.

 To get a feel for the output of rstfmt, see `the sample file
 <sample.rst>`__.